Rays vs. Giants Player Props Betting Odds

-Oddsmakers have listed player props for LaMonte Wade Jr and others when the Tampa Bay Rays visit the San Francisco Giants at Oracle Park on Monday at 9:45 PM ET.
+Player prop bet odds for Yandy Diaz and others are listed when the Tampa Bay Rays visit the San Francisco Giants at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with BetMGM!